PerimeterX/perimeterx-php-sdk/README.md

 > Note: Controls the timeouts for PerimeterX requests.
 The API is called when a Risk Cookie does not exist, or is expired or invalid.

-API Timeout in Seconds (float) to wait for the PerimeterX server API response.
+The API Timeout, in seconds (float), to wait for the PerimeterX server API response.

 **Default:** 1